-Just in time for Dental Health month, we explored this fun Dental Health Science Experiment that emphasized the effects of different drink choices on our teeth and the importance of brushing.
+Just in time for Dental Health month, we explored this fun Dental Health Science Teeth Experiment with eggs that emphasized the effects of different drink choices on our teeth and the importance of brushing.

 Encouraging children to look closely and think about what they see develops strong thinking skills that can be used in science, social studies, reading, and math exploration.

-Materials Needed For the Dental Health Egg Experiment
+Materials Needed For the Dental Health Teeth Experiment

 - 4 containers or plates with lips